 Inform policy development

-Your information - including personal information - is collected by a variety of software applications, services and platforms used by your device and by JSA to support it to deliver services.
+Your information - including personal information - is collected by a variety of software applications, services and platforms used by your device and by Jobs and Skills Australia to support it to deliver services.

-This type of information collection is ‘passive’ as JSA is not collecting this information directly and it does not directly relate to JSA's provision of services.
+This type of information collection is ‘passive’ as Jobs and Skills Australia is not collecting this information directly and it does not directly relate to Jobs and Skills Australia's provision of services.
 Your consent for your information to be collected and shared in this way is typically obtained at the time you first use an application or service on your device.

 You can opt out of some of these passive data collections, including by: